IamsadVN/calculator-api/README.md

 # Calculator API
 A project to handle all computational tasks entirely on the server side.

+*This is also a project for me to learn programming using JavaScript and TypeScript.*

 # Request
 - Node.js > 20
 - Port Forwarding